roger-ui/WaveWriter-Audio-Waveform-Generator-/README.md

 ### Licence

-WaveFileGenerator is licensed under the MIT License.
+Wave Writer Audio Waveform Generator is licensed under the MIT License.

 See [LICENCE](https://github.com/roger-ui/WaveWriter-Audio-Waveform-Generator-/blob/master/LICENSE.txt) in this repository for details.